imagekit-developer/embeddable-media-library/README.md

 ### Using NPM

-Install `imagekit-media-library-widget`
+Install `imagekit-media-library-widget`:

 ```bash
 npm install --save imagekit-media-library-widget
 ```

-Now include it in your JS code
+Now include it in your JS code:

 ```js
 // ES6 module